alchemycodelab/alchemy-student-projects/README.md

-# Alchemy Code Lab Foundations I & II and Career Track Mid & Final Projects
+# Alchemy Code Lab Student Projects

-## Welcome to [Alchemy Code Lab](https://www.alchemycodelab.com/)!
-This is a total collection of the class projects, starting in 2019, until present.
+## Welcome to [Alchemy](https://www.alchemycodelab.com/)!
+This is a collection of the class projects, from 2019 to present.

-### Each cohort completes 4 sprint based team projects by the time they graduate.
+### Each cohort completes several team assessment projects by the time they graduate.
 Since March 2020, all teams have collaborated remotely.

 #### Below is an overview of the apps that our students have presented, the team contributors, and contact information.
 ___

 **For each project section, you will find information on:**
-- The portion of the program the application was created.
+- The section of the program when the application was created.

-- A high-level overview of the learning objectives taught in that portion of the program.
+- A high-level overview of the learning objectives in that section of the program.

-- Each application made during that week, including the following:
+- Each application made during the project sprint, including the following:
   - Name and description of the app, complete with languages, libraries, and packages used.
   - Links to:
     - Repo(s)